Critical Energy Cybersecurity Accelerator: Cohort 2

-NREL’s Clean Energy Cybersecurity Accelerator (CECA) sought to address the inherent physical and technological breadth, variation, and complexity of industrial control systems (ICS) with Cohort 2.
+NREL’s Critical Energy Cybersecurity Accelerator (CECA) sought to address the inherent physical and technological breadth, variation, and complexity of industrial control systems (ICS) with Cohort 2.

 As market forces drive the electric sector to build a smarter grid powered by renewable energy, digital technologies enable innovative operational models through advanced monitoring and control in industrial control systems.